anoxtovo/bOS/README.md

-# bOS
+# bOS - Basic Operating System

- The bOS - Basic x86 open-source, OS(Operating System) project.
+bOS - The Basic x86 open-source, OS(Operating System) project. project by Thumula Basura Suraweera It's developed by for understanding how BIOS and Booting process & that mechanism.